twala-io/twala/README.md

 ## Installation

-Open your terminal (for Mac and Linux) or command prompt (for Windows) and install the `twala-js` npm package.
+Open your terminal (for Mac and Linux) or command prompt (for Windows) and install the `twala-js` npm package:

 ```sh
 $ npm install @twala-io/twala-js --save